-This year establishes a platform of core knowledge across key subject areas including biology, chemistry, mathematics and statistics, whilst also introducing students to immunology and microbiology.
+Year one of the programme establishes a platform of core knowledge across key subject areas including biology, chemistry, mathematics and statistics, whilst also introducing you to immunology and microbiology.

 YEAR 3 (LEVEL 5)

-This year of the programme largely comprises specialist modules to give students the necessary knowledge in key areas of biochemistry.
-Students are also primed in research methodology and will design and carry out a mini project to prepare them for the final year project.
+Year three of the programme largely comprises specialist modules to give you the necessary knowledge in key areas of biochemistry.
+You will be primed in research methodology and will design and carry out a mini project to prepare for the final year project.

 YEAR 4 (LEVEL 6)

-The final year of study focuses upon topics at the forefront of current research in biochemistry and will further develop students critical and analytical skills.
-A significant part of the final year is a 40 credit research project in which students carry out an independent piece of research in an area of special interest to them.
+The final year of study focuses upon topics at the forefront of current research in biochemistry and will further develop your critical and analytical skills.
+A significant part of the final year is a 40 credit research project in which you will carry out an independent piece of research in an area of special interest to you.